Korean Fish Cake Soup

 Fish cakes consist of ground white fish paste or meat and wheat flour.
 Depending on the brand, they can also contain onion, carrots, salt, sugar, and MSG for flavor.
 Lower-quality brands may contain more starch fillers than fish meat, so make sure to get one with fish paste or meat as the primary ingredient.

 You can find fish cakes at Korean or Asian grocery stores.
 I like to use the assorted ones for this soup, but you can also get whatever’s available.
-Fish cakes can last for months in the freezer so it’s good to stock up on them if you want to make this recipe on repeat!
+Fish cakes can last for months in the freezer so it’s good to stock up on them if you want to make this recipe regularly!

 What is Korean radish?